 • Trace: When multiple spans occur as part of a single logical operation (e.g. a request that triggers several downstream calls) they form a Trace.
 Traces allow you to see parent/child relationships among spans.

-• Session: A collection of one or more traces that together represent an entire experiment, interaction, or multi-step evaluation.
+• Session: A collection of one or more traces that together represent an entire interaction, or multi-step evaluation.
 A Session bundles related traces so that you can analyze an entire workflow end to end, even if it spans multiple services, threads, or agents.

-How do Sessions differ from Log Streams?
+How do sessions differ from Log streams?

+A Log Stream is a continuous sequence of log entries emitted over time.
+Log Streams simply capture everything in chronological order, and can contain a mix of spans, traces, and sessions.
 On the other hand, a Session is a way to group Traces that are logically connected.
 And with Galileo, every Session is stored in a Log Stream that you can specify either explicitly or using environment variables.

-How do Sessions differ from Workflows?
+How do sessions differ from workflows?

 A Workflow is a defined sequence of steps or tasks.
 It may include branching logic, conditional steps, and dependencies.
+A Session can contain one or more Workflows if they are part of the same overall evaluation.

-Where can I find my sessions?
+Where can i find my sessions?

 Sessions can be viewed in the Galileo Console.
 When you create a session, you will usually select a Log Stream where they will be found.
-(If you don’t specify one, Galileo will use your default log stream).
+(If you don’t specify one, Galileo will use your default Log stream).

 1